SamyChikhi/SamyChikhi.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Perception & Memory
+  - Cognitive performance
   - Brain-computer interface
-  - Cognitive performance
-  - EEG activity
+  - Virtual reality
   - Meta-science

 # Education to show in About widget